saniya1dev/technical-whiting-porfolio/README.md

 - [How to Schedule an Email in Gmail](schedule-gmail.md)
 - [How to Create a Strong Password](strong-password.md)

+## 🌱 A Bit About Me
+Learning, writing, and growing — one document at a time.

-## Let's Connect
+## 🤝 Let's Connect
-Open to remote technical writing opportunities!
+Open to remote Technical Writing opportunities!